relizabet/Personal_Portfolio/README.md

 ## Getting Started

-All that is required to run this is to follow this link to view in github pages:
+All that is required to run this is to follow this link to view in github pages: [Personal Portfolio](https://relizabet.github.io/Personal_Portfolio/)

 ## Built With